nats-io/nats.net.v1/README.md

 All examples provide statistics for benchmarking.

+### NuGet

+The NATS .NET Client can be found in the NuGet Gallery.
+It can be found as the [NATS.Client Package](https://www.nuget.org/packages/NATS.Client).

 ### Building the API Documentation
 Doxygen is used for building the API documentation.
 To build the API documentation, change directories to `documentation` and run the following command: